 Free Museum Passes and More Perks From Your LI Library Card

-Unlike the other cards in your wallet, a library card doesn't come with fees or payment due dates.
-It does, however, come with a list of very cool, very FREE perks for the whole family, and we’re not just talking books.
+Unlike the other cards in your wallet, your Long Island library card doesn't come with fees or payment due dates.
+It does, however, come with a list of very cool, very FREE perks on Long Island for the whole family, and we’re not just talking books.

 Take a look at our list of museums from which you can score free passes and our roundup of other cool perks available at libraries in Nassau and Suffolk counties and on the East End.
 For more details, check individual library websites.
 And see our seasonal fun guide and events calendar for more ways to keep your family busy this winter.